-The Board regularly reviews the financial position of the group in addition to the principal risks and uncertainties that it faces.
+The Board regularly reviews the financial position of the group and company in addition to the principal risks and uncertainties that it faces.
 The Board has undertaken a review of the group and company's ability to continue as a going concern, including its latest budgets and forecasts.
-The annual budget has been agreed based on a conservative view of likely LINK transaction volumes and, in conjunction with the further strengthened capital and reserves position brought forward, is sufficient to enable the group to operate for at least the next 12 months.
+The annual budget has been agreed based on a conservative view of likely LINK transaction volumes and, in conjunction with the further strengthened capital and reserves position brought forward, is sufficient to enable the group and company to operate for at least the next 12 months from the date of signing these financial statements.
 Financial modelling based on extreme but plausible scenarios, including an acceleration in the decline of transaction volumes from forecast levels, show that LINK has sufficient funds to operate over a much longer period.
 The Board will continue to keep the long-term funding of the Scheme under review, including as part of the normal annual budget-setting process.
 The Board is therefore satisfied that it is appropriate for the financial statements to be prepared on a going concern basis.